 Why You’ll Love This Recipe

-- Quick and Easy: This casserole comes together in just 40 minutes, making it perfect for a last-minute dinner.
+- Quick and Easy: This casserole comes together in just 40 minutes, making it ideal for busy nights.

-- Customizable: You can add your favorite toppings like jalapeños or sour cream to suit everyone’s tastes.
+- Customizable: Add your favorite toppings like jalapeños or sour cream for a personalized touch.

 Tools and Preparation